Coming to the south portal: A “flexible bridge” to stand up to Seattle’s next big earthquake

 By combining memory-retaining metal rods and a bendable concrete composite, the future off-ramp will become the first bridge in the world built to sway with a strong earthquake and return to its original shape.

-The video below explains how this exciting new technology works, and this folio provides a detailed technical description of the materials being used.
+The video below explains how this exciting new technology works.

 Years in the making